How do dogs learn?

 To have fun with your dog

 For all dogs, whatever breed, if their needs are not met they will attempt to find their own outlet for whatever behaviour they need to show.
-It is not just physical needs that must be met but also their psychological needs.
+It is not just physical needs that must be met but also emotional needs.
+We must consider the emotional needs of each individual dog.
+Check out our services here.